The Sissy Duckling

 The Sissy Duckling is a children's picture book written by actor Harvey Fierstein and illustrated by Henry Cole.
 It is 40 pages long and intended for children ages 5–8.

-It follows the story of Elmer, a duckling who is mocked for being a "sissy" but who ultimately proves his bravery.
-It is based off of an HBO children's special aired three years before the book was released, written by and starring Fierstein as the voice of Elmer the Duckling.
+It follows the story of Elmer, a duckling who is mocked for being a sissy but who ultimately proves his bravery.
+It is based on an HBO children's special aired three years before the book was released, written by and starring Fierstein as the voice of Elmer the Duckling.
 The special was nominated for the GLAAD Media Award for Outstanding Individual Episode.

-Creation
+Background

 Fierstein was inspired to write the story of The Sissy Duckling after being asked to write an episode for the HBO series Happily Ever After: Fairy Tales for Every Child.
 They asked him to make a Jewish version of a classic Western fairy-tale, but Fierstein thought that a fairy-tale modified to center a gay character was more needed at the time, choosing Hans Christian Andersen’s The Ugly Duckling to modify and recreate.
-The Sissy Duckling, however as not made into an episode of Happily Ever After, but instead an entirely separate TV special aired on HBO in 1999.
+While creating the character, Elmer, Fierstein wanted to write about a kid who is happy and does what he wants.
+He wanted to show that kids like Elmer, the ones that are different from the other kids, are the ones that change the world.
+The Sissy Duckling, however, was not made into an episode of Happily Ever After, but rather an entirely separate TV special aired on HBO in 1999.
 Fierstein was then contacted by Simon & Schuster to turn his original script into a children’s picture book.

+Publication

+The Sissy Duckling was published in 2002 by Simon & Schuster Books for Young Readers, and illustrated by Henry Cole.